What Is Pleurectomy/Decortication?

 Because the surgery is less radical than EPP, recovery from pleurectomy/decortication is usually shorter and less demanding.
 Patients should prepare for a month of recovery between the hospital and resting at home.

-Family members, care aids, and others may need to be involved to ensure a patient is comfortable and has an overall successful recovery.
+Family members, health care aids, and others may need to be involved to ensure a patient is comfortable and has an overall successful recovery.

 Pleurectomy/Decortication Recovery Process